rollbear/trompeloeil/docs/CookBook.md

   }
 ```

-The only difference compared to the `int` version, is that the *check*
+The only difference compared to the `int` version, is that the *predicate*
 lambda accepts values by `const&` instead of by value, since `T` might be
 expensive to copy, and that the *print* lambda uses
 [**`trompeloeil::print(...)`**](reference.md/#print) to print the elements.